 Pressure equipment design verification is the process which assures the integrity of pressure vessels, boilers, pressure piping, and gas cylinders for the stated design and operating conditions.

 Project management is the discipline of initiating, planning, executing, controlling, and closing the work of a team to achieve specific goals and meet specific success criteria.
-(This Area of Practice will be available soon)

 Risk engineering is the application of engineering methodologies to the identification, analysis, assessment, control, and avoidance, minimisation, or elimination of unacceptable risks.
-(This Area of Practice will be available soon)

 Structural engineering draws on engineering skills to understand, predict, and calculate the stability, strength and rigidity of built structures.
 Structures can include buildings, bridges, in-ground structures, footings, frameworks and space frames, including those for motor vehicles, space vehicles, ships, aeroplanes and cranes.